-Justin Locke came to Boston at age 18 to go to music school, and within a year he found himself playing every freelance gig in town, including the Boston Pops.
+Justin Locke left Ohio to go to music school in Boston, and soon after he was playing freelance gigs, including the Boston Pops.

-His 18-year bass-playing stint with the Pops included the Bicentennial Concert in 1976 with Arthur Fielder, which is in the Guinness Book of World Records as the largest audience ever at a classical music concert.
-And of course he also worked with many of the great conductors of that era, including Leonard Bernstein, John Williams, and Henry Mancini.
+His 18-year bass-playing stint with the Pops included working with Arthur Fielder, along with many of the great conductors of that era, including Leonard Bernstein, John Williams, and Henry Mancini.

 Nowadays, with such an odd resume of music, showbiz, self-publishing, and management, Justin continues to consult and coach here and there, but mostly he entertains audiences as a guest speaker, with his stories of coping with modern life and trying to turn dreams into reality.